 The exterior has a wide front porch, as well as a smaller screened porch in the back.

 Anna at That New House built the Glenview Cottage plan and details it on her blog.
-She even posted a walk-though video of the interior, which is so handy for anyone interested in it.
+She even posted a walk-through video of the interior, which is so handy for anyone interested in it.
 It’s a beautiful house plan!

 4. Four Gables

 Here’s a photo from the interior that I just love.
-Such an old fashioned feel.
+Such an old-fashioned feel.